All new developments require an amount of affordable rental housing. 700 homes will be available in phases throughout late 2017 into summer 2018.

-Due to the development not yet being complete, viewings will not be possible.
+Due to the volume of applicants we are working with, viewings of a specific property will not be possible.

 However we may have a show-home apartment, which we can show you to give you an idea of what the apartments look like.
 You are also advised to walk around Eddington to look at the development and its facilities before applying.